 For the first time in Hawaii, there is an alignment between our State Strategic Plan, school accountability, and the supports and evaluation of our educators.
 For

 school principals, the evaluation and supports are centered on two components: student achievement and principal practice.
 Similarly, teachers’ evaluations are centered on teacher practice and student achievement.
-Within those two broad categories, teachers will receive feedback, support, and evaluation on four components: student growth, student learning objectives, a student survey, and classroom observations conducted by trained evaluators.
+Within those two broad categories, teachers will receive feedback, support, and evaluation on five components:

 The 2013-14 school year is the first year of statewide EES implementation.
-Feedback from this year will be reviewed and adjustments made to the system for the 2014-15 school year.
-The 2014-15 teacher reviews will inform pay increases slated for 2015-16.
+Feedback from this year will be reviewed and adjustments may be made to the system for the 2014-15 school year.
+The 2014-15 EES will inform pay increases slated for 2015-16.
 Questions relating to the teacher contract and pay should be directed to the

 Hawaii State Teachers Association.